Home

 Exercise 4

-In order to eliminate unnecessary bounces of the first finger between the 4th and the 5th string, press the 5th string with the tip of the finger as usual.
-And press the 4th string with the same finger by leaning it down and pressing the string with its side (the tip of the finger remains on the 5th string).
+To eliminate unnecessary bouncing of the first finger around the 4th and the 5th string, press the 5th string with the tip of the finger as usual, and press the 4th string with the same finger by leaning it down and pressing that string with its body (the tip of the finger remains on the 5th string).

 Figure 5